cu-library/carto-2016/carto2016_fireinsurance.md

 ---
 ## Methodology

-- In ArcMAp, used the georefencing toolbar to add roughly 8-12 ground control points.
+- In ArcMap 10.3, used the georeferencing toolbar to add roughly 8-12 ground control points per FIP
 - Used multiple referencing layers:
   - 1928 air photos from the City of Ottawa
   - Current Ottawa-Gatineau open data street files (downloaded from [City of Ottawa](http://data.ottawa.ca/dataset/roads) and [Ville de Gatineau](http://www.gatineau.ca/donneesouvertes/fiche_metadonnees_en.aspx?id=872107914))
-- Georeferenced the FIP to MTM Zone 9
+- Georeferenced the FIPs to MTM Zone 9
 ---
 ## Potential Issues